jasoncodes/jasoncodes.com/_posts/gup-git-rebase.markdown

 There's still the inconvenience of having to stash any uncommitted changes before a rebase.
 If you don't, you'll get messages like "refusing to pull with rebase: your working tree is not up-to-date".
 This results in a fetch, stash, rebase, pop dance which gets tiring.
 I think we can do better.

-**Update:** Another thing to watch out for when using `git pull --rebase` is merge commits.
+**Update 2011-01-11:** Another thing to watch out for when using `git pull --rebase` is merge commits.
 You cannot preserve merges when rebasing using `git pull` as it does not let you pass in the `--preserve-merges` option.
 This means you could end up losing valuable merge commits.
 Glen Maddern has a great post on [Rebasing Merge Commits in Git](http://notes.envato.com/developers/rebasing-merge-commits-in-git/) over on the [Envato Notes](http://notes.envato.com/) blog which covers this in more detail.
 The good news is that my `gup` script already handles rebasing merge commits by passing the `-p` (`--preserve-merges`) option to `git rebase`.

 {% highlight bash %}
 function gup